whytui/aoemod/CustomROR/CustomROR_README.txt

 - Type "set seed=XXX" to modify game map seed (RM and DM).
 This will only have an impact if you restart the game.
 - Type "set maptype=XXX" to set map type.
 This will only have an impact if you restart the game.
 Ex: set maptype=0 for small islands (refer to AGE3).
 - Type "set control=X" to set the player you want to play.
 It will automatically enable/disable AI control for your old/new player.
 - Type "set maxpop=XXX" to set a new maximum population value (0-255).
 Impact both current and new games.
 Not persistent if you exit Age of Empires.
+See also configuration file.
 - Debug: Type "strat" or "stratX" where X is a player id to view a player's strategy.

 Troubleshooting: